c1982/getip/README.md

 # getip
-Get public IP address your server
+Get your Public IP address is the fastest way.